Visas, Expats & New Australians

 Can I get a home loan in Australia on a temporary visa?

 In many cases, yes.
 A number of lenders publish lists of visa subclasses they accept and can consider temporary residents.
 Sometimes both applicants can be on a visa.
 Eligibility criteria apply, and the deposit needed is usually larger.
-Temporary residents also generally need FIRB approval (government sign-off for foreign buyers) to buy residential property.
+Temporary residents also generally need FIRB approval (government sign-off for foreign buyers) to buy residential property - and while the established-dwelling ban runs to 30 June 2029, that approval is generally not available for an established home, so a new dwelling or vacant land is the usual pathway.
 It comes down to your visa, your income evidence and the property.

 Which visa types do lenders accept?